Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise

-The focusing quality can actually be assessed by considering the off-diagonal elements of {$\mathbf{R}_{\bm{\rho\rho}}(z)$ ($\bm{\rho}_{\textrm{in}} \neq \bm{\rho}_{\textrm{out}} $)} that provide an estimator of the point spread function in reflection (RPSF, see {sections S5} and S6) as a function of the relative position {$\Delta \bm{\rho}=\bm{\rho}_{\textrm{out}}-\bm{\rho}_{\textrm{in}}$}~\cite{touma_distortion_2021,Touma2023}.
-Figure~\ref{figOrig}C displays the evolution of RPSF for different depths and highlights a significant spreading of the back-scattered energy over off-diagonal elements of {$\mathbf{R}_{\bm{\rho\rho}}(z)$}.
-This is a direct manifestation of the gap between the wave velocity model and its real distribution in the volcano.
-In absence of aberration, all the back-scattered energy would be contained in a diffracted-limited confocal spot (white circle in Figure \ref{figOrig}C) whose size is governed by the angle $\theta_u=\tan^{-1}\left( d_{||}/2z\right)$ under which the geophone array is seen by the focusing point:
+The focusing quality can actually be assessed by considering the off-diagonal elements of {$\mathbf{R}_{\bm{\rho\rho}}(z)$ ($\bm{\rho}_{\textrm{in}} \neq \bm{\rho}_{\textrm{out}} $)} that provide an estimator of the point spread function in reflection (RPSF) as a function of the relative position {$\Delta \bm{\rho}=\bm{\rho}_{\textrm{out}}-\bm{\rho}_{\textrm{in}}$}~(Methods).
+Figure~\ref{figOrig}c displays the evolution of RPSF for different depths and highlights a drastic spreading of the back-scattered energy over off-diagonal elements of {$\mathbf{R}_{\bm{\rho\rho}}(z)$}.
+This is a direct manifestation of the gap between the wave velocity model and its true distribution in the volcano.
+Note that an imperfect convergence of the NCFs towards the Green's functions can also lead to an additional incoherent background on the RPSF (Supplementary Note 1).
+At this stage, it is difficult to discriminate between these different phenomena but we will see that the roughness of the wave velocity model is the main issue in the present case.

+In absence of aberration, all the back-scattered energy would be contained in a diffraction-limited confocal spot (white circle in Figure \ref{figOrig}c) whose size is governed by the angle $\theta_u=\tan^{-1}\left( d_{||}/2z\right)$ under which the geophone array is seen by the focusing point:

-In Fig.~\ref{figOrig}C, the focused wave-field spans over a much larger area than this ideal focal spot and significant side lobes appear around the main central lobe, indicating that images suffer from a high level of aberration.
+In Fig.~\ref{figOrig}c, the focused wave-field spans over a much larger area than this ideal focal spot and strong side lobes appear around the main central lobe, indicating that images suffer from a high level of aberration. \\

-\subsection{Overcoming Aberrations}
+{ \textbf{Overcoming Aberrations}}

+To isolate and compensate for these aberration effects, we build upon a physical phenomenon referred to as the memory effect in wave physics~\cite{Osnabrugge2017}.The memory effect ensures that a pattern of random phase shifts imparted to a plane wave-front by an aberrating layer (wave velocity heterogeneity) keeps its general ``shape'' but is ``tilted'' if the orientation of the incoming plane wave is also tilted (Fig.~\ref{memory}a).
+This implies that the distorted wave-front coming from a point-like source inside the medium will be tilted if the source is laterally shifted (Fig.~\ref{memory}b).
+In the present case, we do not have any real source inside the volcano but virtual sources produced by the redatuming process.
+In a similar way, a shift of the virtual source will imply a tilt of the reflected wave-front at the Earth surface as sketched by Fig.~\ref{figCorrU}a.